New Calamba

-New Calamba (Spanish: Nueva Calamba) was a planned Filipino settlement in Borneo by José Rizal.
+New Calamba (Spanish: Nueva Calambá) was a planned Filipino settlement in Borneo by José Rizal.
 At the time the settlement was proposed the area which is now situated in the Malaysian state of Sabah was under the administration of the British North Borneo Chartered Company.
 The Filipino settlement was proposed to be governed autonomously under British North Borneo.

 Rizal envisioned the settlement after residents in his native Calamba, Laguna were left homeless after the resolution of a land dispute in favor of the Dominican friars.

 Location

-New Calamba or Nueva Calamba was planned to be established in North Borneo in an area situated near the Bengkoka River and Maradu Bay.
+New Calamba or Nueva Calambá was planned to be established in North Borneo in an area situated near the Bengkoka River and Marudu Bay.
 Rizal has negotiated with the governor of North Borneo to lease at least 5000 acre or 20.23 sqkm of land for 950 years for the establishment of the settlement with the option to purchase thousands of acres more.

 History

 Calamba land dispute

 Plans to set up New Calamba was due to a land dispute in Calamba, Laguna in the Spanish governed Philippine islands.
 The dispute originated from a directive of Governor General Emilio Terrero y Perinat ordering for the investigation of estates owned by Dominican friars as an effort to resolve agrarian issues and problems in collection of land taxes and tenancy upon the request of José Rizal.
 Rizal was in turn urged by tenants in Calamba to call for an investigation regarding the hacienda owned by the Dominican Order which was later found out to consist of not only the area around Calamba but the whole town.
 Rizal's actions drew the ire of the friars.

 The Supreme Court of Spain made a decision regarding the case and the Madrid-based court ruled in favor of the Dominicans recognizing their proprietorship over the disputed lands in Calamba and ordered the tenants of Calamba to leave the hacienda within 12 days or face expulsion.
 Among those tenants were Rizal's family.
 When Valeriano Wéyler, an ally of the friars, took over as Governor General succeeding Terrero, implemented the decision by sending 50 soldiers from the peninsular regiment of artillery to expel the tenants and burnt their houses.